yogat3ch/writing/Dynamic Voting System.md

 hierarchy will set it's **Affinity Threshold** which is a set of criteria a user must qualify for in order to allocate their vote to a representative.
 Possible criteria could be:

 - Casting 40 votes on various pieces of legislation across 12 legislative cycles
-- Suggesting amendments to 10 pieces of legislation
+- Suggesting amendments to 10 pieces of legislation of which 50% are ratified.

-Once the **Affinity Threshold** criteria are met
+Once the **Affinity Threshold** criteria for that layer of the political hierarchy are met the user can then select a representative.

 ### Selecting a representative
-representatives based on the percentage of alignment of their answers with those of other users.
+In the representative based on the percentage of alignment of their answers with those of other users.
 Any user is a potential representative for another user.
 Additionally, a data visualization shows the percentage of alignment with the entire perspective of a proposed representative across all **topic areas**.
 With this information a user can identify **topic area**s that may not align with their suggested **representative** and find another **representative** for that **topic area** who better represents their values.

 A **representative** can be any other user on the platform who's opted in to being a representative, to which a user delegates their vote.
 The **representative**s vote casts as many votes in an election as they have constituents eg other users who've allocated their vote to them.
 Any user can delegate their vote to any representative at any time.
 If a user is absent and they have delegated their vote to a **representative** the **representative**s vote counts as their own plus the votes delegated to them as a **representative**.
 If a user becomes active after a period of absence and casts votes on a piece of legislation in an election cycle, the vote on that piece of legislation is automatically removed from their **representative's**' vote count, though they may still elect to have that person as their representative.